-- Agreeing a Devolution Deal with local partners that provides new powers over transport, planning and skills, £600m investment fund over 30 years to grow the local economy and a further £170m to deliver new homes. - Investing £95m from the Transforming Cities Fund. - Investing in significant new transport infrastructure through East-West Rail and the Expressway, and First Mile Last Mile connectivity.
+Agreeing a devolution deal with local partners that provides new powers over transport, planning and skills, £600m investment fund over 30 years to grow the local economy and a further £170 million to deliver new homes.

-- Investing £146.7m Local Growth Fund to the area which has delivered, for example; - £22m to support Ely Southern Bypass; and - Improvements to Bourges Boulevard in Peterborough. - Continue to deliver the Greater Cambridge City Deal worth £1bn, to improve local infrastructure in Cambridge City and South Cambridgeshire. - Funding CPCA to develop local energy strategies and supporting implementation via the South East Energy Hub. - Funding the Connecting Cambridgeshire programme, jointly invested into by local authorities and the Combined Authority.
+- Investing £95m from the Transforming Cities Fund. - Investing in significant new transport infrastructure through East-West Rail and the Expressway, and First Mile / Last Mile connectivity. - Investing £146.7m Local Growth Fund to the area which has delivered, for example; - £22m to support Ely Southern Bypass - o Improvements to Bourges Boulevard in Peterborough - Continue to deliver the Greater Cambridge City Deal worth £1bn, to improve local infrastructure in Cambridge City and South Cambridgeshire. - Investing £x in upgrading broadband across Cambridgeshire and Peterborough. - Funding CPCA to develop local energy strategies and supporting implementation via the South East Energy Hub. - Funding the Connecting Cambridgeshire programme, jointly invested into by local authorities and the Combined Authority.